TosbackCgusBridge-Bot/CGUs-versions/Jobsonthemenu/Privacy Policy.md

 **How to Contact Us**

-You can direct questions regarding this Privacy Policy to CareerBuilder by emailing us at privacypolicy@careerbuilder.com or by letter to CareerBuilder at 5550-A Peachtree Parkway, Norcross, Georgia 30092, Attention: Customer Service.
+You can direct questions regarding this Privacy Policy to CareerBuilder by emailing the Customer Service Center or by letter to CareerBuilder at 5550-A Peachtree Parkway, Norcross, Georgia 30092, Attention: Customer Service.
 Please include your name and email address in email requests, and your name and postal address in mail requests.

 (Return to Top)